Plum Run Winery

 Tignanello Toscana Super Tuscan Blend 2014

 Deep, elegant Super Tuscan now firmly in its tertiary phase.
 Nose leans more to leather, tobacco, dried herbs and balsamic notes, with the red cherry and plum fruit clearly in the background.
 Medium‑plus body and acidity, fine chalky tannins; savoury flavours of dried red fruit, cedar and spice carry through on a long, resolved finish.
-Showing peak complexity today and unlikely to improve further with cellaring, so firmly in the drink‑now camp. — 13 days ago
+Showing peak complexity today and unlikely to improve further with cellaring, so firmly in the drink‑now camp. — a month ago

 Serge liked this